How Much Does a Custom Home Cost in Grand Rapids, MI

 What is a Custom ICF Home?

 Within the custom home-building world, there are a few variations and styles, one of which is insulated concrete forms (ICF).
 These unique homes are made from insulated concrete or panels of polystyrene foam with a reinforced concrete wall in between.

 Residential ICFs, such as those created by our team at R Value Homes, are becoming increasingly popular in Michigan because they are substantially more energy-efficient than standard “stick” construction.
-They also tend to be quieter, more durable, and environmentally friendly.
+They also tend to be quieter, more durable, and environmentally friendly - which are just a few of the reasons to build green.
 This construction method helps reduce air pollution indoors, along with noise from outside.
 ICF homes also don’t shudder in the wind, and you’ll find it easier to maintain a consistent interior temperature.

 At R Value Homes, we carefully select materials that complement each other, implementing the insights from building science to emphasize efficiency along with your family’s comfort, health, and wellbeing.
 However, you maintain the ability to set the specifications and make selections for your new ICF home so that it matches your vision.